queicherius/gw2api-client/docs/endpoints.md

 These endpoints support requesting resources by using their identifiers.
 You can use the following methods with bulk expanding endpoints:

 - `all()` - Get all entries
 - `ids()` - Get all ids
 - `get(:id)` - Get a single entry by id
 - `many([:id, :id])` - Get multiple entries by ids

 ### Paginated

-These endpoint support requesting "pages", which contain multiple resources.
+These endpoints support requesting pages, which contain multiple resources.
 You can use the following methods with paginated endpoints:

 - `all()` - Get all entries
 - `page(:page)` - Get a page of entries (with the current maximum page size of 200)